jhd1013/kickstarter-analysis/README.md

 ## Overview of Project
 ### Purpose
 The purpose of this analysis is to reveal trends in crowdfunding for theater projects with respect to funding campaign launch date and goals.
 This analysis uses data from the popular Kickstarter crowdfunding platform.
-Revealing trends that influence the success or failure of a campaign will give our client very useful insight that can be used to maximize the odds of success for their own campaign.
+Revealing trends that influence the success or failure of a campaign can offer useful insight that can be used to plan a successful campaign.

 ## Analysis and Challenges